Persister cells: History

-Recognition of bacterial persister cells dates back to 1944 when Joseph Bigger, an Irish physician working in England, was experimenting with the recently discovered penicillin.
+Recognition of bacterial persister cells dates back to 1944 when Joseph Warwick Bigger, an Irish physician working in England, was experimenting with the recently discovered penicillin.
 Bigger used penicillin to lyse a suspension of bacteria and then inoculate a culture medium with the penicillin-treated liquid.
 Colonies of bacteria were able to grow after antibiotic exposure.
 The important observation that Bigger made was that this new population could again be almost eliminated by the use of penicillin except for a small residual population.
-Hence the residual organisms were not antibiotic resistant mutants but rather a subpopulation of what he called ‘persisters’.
+Hence the residual organisms were not antibiotic resistant mutants but rather a subpopulation of what he called 'persisters'.
 The formation of bacterial persisters is now known to be a common phenomenon that can occur by the formation of persister cells prior to the antibiotic treatment or in response to a variety of antibiotics.

 Relevance to chronic infections

 Antimicrobial tolerance is achieved by a small subpopulation of microbial cells termed persisters.
 Persisters are not mutants, but rather are dormant cells that can survive the antimicrobials that effectively eliminate their much greater number.
 Persister cells have entered a non-growing, or extremely slow-growing physiological state which makes them tolerant (insensitive or refractory) to the action of antimicrobials.
 When such persisting pathogenic microbes cannot be eliminated by the immune system, they become a reservoir from which recurrence of infection will develop.
 Such non-growing bacteria have been observed to persist during infections from Salmonella.
 Persister cells are the main cause of relapsing and chronic infections.

 The bacteria species Listeria monocytogenes, the main causal agent of listeriosis, has been shown to demonstrate persistence during infection in hepatocyte and trophoblast cells.
 The usual active lifestyle can change and the bacteria can remain in intracellular vacuoles entering into a slow non-growing state of persistence thus promoting their survival from antibiotics.

 Fungal persister cells are a common cause of recurring infections due to Candida albicans a common biofilm infection of implants.